Thursday, August 24, 2017

 TV cable access recorded the presentation that will then be broadcast

-One of the early guests to arrive prior to the start of the presentation was
+One of the early guests to arrive before the start of the presentation was

 Theresa Doucet.
 Theresa lives in Laconia and mentioned that her grandfather,